 Emissions to water

 of substances (COD, BOD, suspended solids) per m3 of effluent from the different mills show very little variation when the efficiency of the waste water treatment station is the same.
 The amount of substances per tonne paper production may however vary according to the amount of effluent, depending on specific circumstances in the paper production process in the different mills.
-In the questionnaire for data collection, a number of other emissions were asked for like oils, nitrates, acids, AOX, chlorate, chlorides, borates, phenol, Hg, Pb etc. Few mills were able to report figures, probably because there are no or few measurements.
+In the questionnaire for data collection, a number of other emissions were asked for such as oils, nitrates, acids, AOX, chlorate, chlorides, borates, phenol, Hg, Pb etc. Few mills were able to report figures, probably because there are no or few measurements.
 Only COD, BOD5, suspended solids, total nitrogen and total phosphorus are based on data from most mills in addition to the total volume of effluent waters.
 Due to the water treatment it is possible that the content of certain substances per m3 is higher if the water is taken from a river than in the effluent released into the river.
 In an LCA this would mean that the production of paper could be credited for the reduction in substances, although in practice this rarely happens.
 This principle is illustrated in Figure 13.

-Most of the corrugated board plants have internal waste water treatment that can be treated externally afterwards.
+Most of the corrugated board plants have internal wastewater treatment that can be treated externally afterwards.

-In case the waste water is not further treated externally and released to the environment, the emission level of substances is so low that reporting them is not required by authorities.
+In case the wastewater is not further treated externally and released to the environment, the emission level of substances is so low that reporting them is not required by authorities.
 The reported data are therefore based on a small sample.

 Besides the substances reported in chapter 4 and the Annex, very few plants have also given data on some of the following emissions: metals (Cadmium, Chromium, Lead, Nickel, Iron, Boron, Aluminium), AOX, Chlorine and Phosphorus.
-The amounts are below 0,001 kg/tonne nsp.
+The amounts are below 0.001 kg/tonne nsp.

 Allocation of emissions to paper grades when a mill produces more than one paper grade

 As far as waterborne emissions per m3 are measured for a mill, these data are well documented.
 The figures reported are usually based on continuous measurements according to control programmes set by official authorities.
 Given emissions to water are measured according to standard methodology.
 Where necessary, allocation between paper grades is done according to mass of produced paper grade.
 The water used for